-The Tier 4 Doctorate Extension Scheme is open for applications from students who are close to finishing their DPhil.
-The scheme is part of Tier 4 meaning applicants need sponsorship in the form of a Confirmation of Acceptance for Studies (CAS) from their department to apply for a visa extension.
+The Doctorate Extension Scheme is for students who are close to finishing their DPhil.
+The scheme is part of the Student visa route meaning applicants need sponsorship in the form of a Confirmation of Acceptance for Studies (CAS) from their department to apply for a visa extension.

 The visa will be granted for 12 months from the expected completion date on the CAS and allows holders to seek and take work in the UK without needing a job offer in advance or for your employer to sponsor your visa.
 You would also be able to be self employed.

 You can use the year simply for work experience or, if you found qualifying work with a licensed employer, you may be able to progress to the Skilled Worker route (formerly Tier 2).
-If you are setting up a business you may be able to go on to apply under the entrepreneur or graduate entrepreneur categories.
+If you are setting up a business you may be able to go on to apply under the start-up and innovator visa categories.
 During the year you will need to keep in contact with the University as your sponsor for the scheme.

 As it is not possible to apply once you have completed your DPhil, you should speak to the Graduate Studies Assistant for your department and request a CAS shortly before your viva to allow yourself time to make the visa application before you are granted 'leave to supplicate'.
 Some funded students may need their financial sponsor's permission to apply.
 Information is available from the Home Office.